-To address the inadequacy of funding, staff secured State appropriations of \$425,000 to partly fund two stormwater projects in FY24 and FY25.
-However, an increase in local revenue will be required as there is fierce competition for state funding and local matching funds is a key criterion in gaining State appropriations.
-Hence, recommended for the next five fiscal years are annual increases of \$12 per ERU which will generate an additional \$56,760 in receipts as illustrated in the table on the following page.
+To address the inadequacy of funding, staff secured State appropriations of \$362,500 to partly fund two stormwater projects in FY24 and FY25.
+However, to secure future appropriations, an increase in local revenue will be required as there is fierce competition for state funding and local matching funds is a key criterion in gaining State appropriations.
+Hence, recommended for the next five fiscal years are annual increases of \$12 per ERU, which will generate an additional \$56,760 in receipts, as illustrated in the table to the right.